nie-ine/inseri/README.md

  - in backend/routes add <route>.js to post / update etc
  - add routes in app.js
  - adjust service so that it links to the right url
+ - add mongoose Schema, instantiate it in backend/routes and assign req.body to mongoose object
+ -